Face masks required in Dane County starting July 13

 Dane County residents will need to mask up in public starting next week to help curb the COVID-19 spread.

-Public Health Madison & Dane County issues the new order.
-People over the age of 5 will be required to wear masks in any enclosed buildings, health care clinics and hospitals, waiting in lines and on public transportations, and when visiting other people's homes.
-Exceptions are made while eating at a restaurant and while at home with family members.
+Public Health Madison & Dane County issued the new order.
+People over the age of 5 will be required to wear masks in any enclosed buildings, health care clinics and hospitals, waiting in line, on public transportation, and when visiting other people's homes.
+Exceptions are made while eating at a restaurant and while people are home with family members.

 Full order at https://publichealthmdc.com/news/public-health-madison-dane-county-releases-new-orders-requiring-face-coverings

-People with physical, mental, or developmental conditions are exempt from the order.
+People who have physical, mental, or developmental conditions that prevent them from wearing masks are exempt from the order.

-Although not required, health officials highly encourage parents to mask kids ages 2-4.
+Although not required, health officials highly encourage face masks for kids ages 2-4.

+Dane County reported 2,510 confirmed COVID-19 cases on Tuesday.
+A record-breaking number of new cases-738-were reported in the state on July 4.

+Dane County had the third highest COVID-19 positive cases in the state, following behind Milwaukee and Brown Counties.

-Public health officials report that people of color in Dane County have experienced racism and discrimination in public.
+Public health officials report that people of color in Dane County have experienced racism and discrimination in public when wearing face masks in public.
 Heinrich said this was unacceptable.

 "It is on every person in our county to do better," Heinrich said.
 "People should assume that everyone wearing a mask is doing it to protect you and themselves.
 If someone is not wearing a mask, assume that they are genuinely not able to do so."